AndreWeiner/sgs_model_test_transient/README.md

-# Evaluation of the SGS-model performance in the initial transient stage of the bubble rise
+# Evaluation of the SGS model performance in the initial transient stage of the bubble rise

 ## Overview